 High potential employees can raise the performance bar of other workers.
 Simply adding a star performer to a team alone boosts the effectiveness of other team members by 5-15%.
-Assessment centres help organizations uncover the ability in someone to be an effective senior manager who drives performance, and the desire to move to the top within your organization.
+Assessment centers help organizations uncover the ability in someone to be an effective senior manager who drives performance, and the desire to move to the top within your organization.
 This creates a pool of managerial talent and multi-functional managers who would be available across the business group.

 Training is an integral part of employees’ career growth.
 If not given the right training, they tend to leave jobs within the first year.
-To bridge skill gaps, assessment centres enable organizations to train their current employees and attempt to develop the skills within their staff.
-They also provide employees and organization with concrete data on areas of improvement.
+To bridge skill gaps, assessment centers enable organizations to train their current employees and attempt to develop the skills within their staff.
+They also provide employees and organizations with concrete data on areas of improvement.
 This report serves as a benchmark to further the cause of training the staff.

 82 percent of managers, peers and direct reports of trained people witnessed positive behaviors among leaders after they have been through a leadership development program.

 Top talent and effective leaders are required to address a myriad of challenges to position the organization towards success.
 When a company improves its approach to training and developing managers and leaders, the results are astounding.
 The organizations that use assessment centers to develop their managers report higher sales, lower turnover, higher customer satisfaction and lower absenteeism.